Gametrics/standards/grc.md

 If new damage occurs, or if the damage is repaired by servicing, such as a shell replacement, the known damage fields **MUST** be updated to reflect the item's ***current*** condition.

 The list below is formatted for ease of reading.
-Consecutive types of the same class of damage **MUST** be coded consecutively, i.e., for a yellowed and cracked shell, the code is `SHCSHY` rather than  `SHYC`.
+Consecutive types of the same class of damage **MUST** be coded consecutively, so for a yellowed and cracked shell, the code is `SHCSHY` rather than  `SHYC`.

 The list of acceptable damage codes is as follows: